freqtrade/freqtrade/docs/includes/pairlists.md

 The `max_price` setting removes pairs where the price is above the specified price.
 This is useful if you wish to trade only low-priced pairs.
 This option is disabled by default, and will only apply if set to > 0.

+The `max_value` setting removes pairs where the minimum value change is above a specified value.
+This is useful when an exchange has unbalanced limits.
+For example, if step-size = 1 (so you can only buy 1, or 2, or 3, but not 1.1 Coins) - and the price is pretty high (like 20$) as the coin has risen sharply since the last limit adaption.
+As a result of the above, you can only buy for 20$, or 40$ - but not for 25$.
+On exchanges that deduct fees from the receiving currency (e.g. FTX) - this can result in high value coins / amounts that are unsellable as the amount is slightly below the limit.

 The `low_price_ratio` setting removes pairs where a raise of 1 price unit (pip) is above the `low_price_ratio` ratio.
 This option is disabled by default, and will only apply if set to > 0.